aistairc/BENNERD/README.md

 We are the first to perform entity linking (EL) task on [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) data set.
 To judge the EL system performances, we created two test sets: 1.
 UMLS-based test set 2.
 Manually annotated test set.

 #### UMLS-based Test Set
 CORD-NER  dataset  comprises  only  NER  task.
-To solve the EL task, we expand this dataset by leveraging a concept unique identifier (CUI) for each mention in the CORD-NER dataset.
+To solve the EL task, we expand this dataset by leveraging a CUI for each mention in the CORD-NER dataset.
 We use the most recent
 [UMLS version 2020AA release](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) that includes coronavirus-related concepts.
-To create a dataset for EL, we use a dictionary matching approach based on exact match using UMLS knowledge base (KB).
+To create a dataset for EL, we use a dictionary matching approach based on exact match using UMLS KB.
 CORD-NER includes 10,470,248 mentions, among which 6,794,126 and 3,676,122 mentions are respectively present and absent in the UMLS.
 Therefore, the entity coverage ratio of CORD-NER over the UMLS is 64.89%.
 We annotate the entity mentions that are not found in the UMLS with CUI_LESS.
 Finally we augment the CORD-NER dataset with CUI for each correspondence mention.
 To evaluate the EL performance on CORD-NER, 302,166 mentions are assigned for 5,000 test set.
 We call this UMLS-based test set.

 #### Entity Linking Performances of BENNERD on UMLS-based Test Set
 We show the EL performances on UMLS-based test set.
 We report Accuracy@n, where n = 1, 10, 20, 30, 40, 50.
 Accuracy@1, gold candidate was ranked highest.
 Accuracy@{10, 20, 30, 40, 50} indicates, gold candidate was in top 10, 20, 30, 40 or in 50 predictions of the candidate ranker.